draeger-lab/SPECIMEN/docs/source/modules/cmd.rst

    specimen hqtb bdb [TEMPLATE] [INPUT]

 Run step 1: bidirectional BLAST of the workflow.

-Requires the input and template genome as input.
+Arguments:

+- ``TEMPLATE``: Path to the annotated genome of the template.
+- ``INPUT``: Path to the annotated genome file of the organism-of-interest.

 Options: